Blotch3D/Blotch3D/README.md

 textures with an alpha channel use an alpha value of only zero or one (or close to them), indicating absence or presence of texture.
 Alpha testing works well with textures like that.
-For alpha values specifically intended to show partial translucency (alpha values well between zero and one), it doesn't work well.
+For alpha values specifically intended to show partial translucency (alpha values near 0.5), it doesn't work well.
 In those cases, at a minimum you will have to control translucent sprite drawing order (draw all opaque sprites normally, and then draw translucent sprites far to near), and if translucent sprites intersect or a translucent surface occludes another surface of the same sprite, you will have to look online for more advanced solutions.

 MonoGame does provide a separate "AlphaTestEffect" effect that supports alpha test.
 But AlphaTestEffect does not support directional lights, as